Parkview Hockey Club

 Parkview Hockey Club is a hockey club affiliated to the Ulster Branch of the Irish Hockey Association.
 It was founded as Fisherwick Hockey Club in 1898, changing its name to Parkview in 1924.
 It is based in the County Antrim village of Doagh, near Ballyclare.
 The club's founding members were workers from the local spinning mills and from agriculture.
-The club currently plays in Section 2 of the Ulster Senior League.
+The club currently plays in Junior 5 of the Ulster Junior Leagues.
 It fields two teams every Saturday.

 Grounds

 In 1970 a clubhouse built by the members was opened, and in 1974 it was renovated to include a bar.
 The senior team has to play its home matches on the artificial turf at the Valley Leisure Centre.
-Plans are advancing for the laying of an artificial pitch at Doagh.

 Pre World War II record

 Prior to World War II, Parkview played as a Junior League club.
 The major success during this period came in the 1936-37 season when the club’s first team won the Irish Junior Cup for the only time in the club’s history.